edshot99/ICF-3/SECURITY.md

 A vulnerability, also known as exploit, can be defined as a bug in the software that allows users to cause unwanted behavior with it.
 Depending on the degree of access it gives, a vulnerability can risk the integrity of both the client and server, along with the sensible information they both contain.

-It's good to note crashing the server is not considered a vulnerability by itself so, as long as it's directly related to this addon's actions, it can be [reported as a bug](CONTRIBUTING.md).
+It's good to note crashing the server is not considered a vulnerability by itself so, as long as it's directly related to this addon's actions, it can be reported as a bug.

 ## How to report a vulnerability?

 Due to the risk it poses, a vulnerability should be reported directly to the developer team.
 We highly suggest you to contact any of the developer team members directly via private messages.
-You can find them on the [Discord server](https://discordapp.com/invite/jgdzysxjST).
+You can find them on the discord.

 ## What happens after reporting a vulnerability?